cardboard-iguana/cardboard-iguana.com/notes/xml-external-entity-attacks.md

 </note>
 ```

-(`#PCDATA` indicates “parsable character data” — an XML-encoded string.
-The special SYSTEM keyword basically means “this URI/file is hosted by the current system”, and can be included in both !DOCTYPE and !ENTITY declarations.)
+(`#PCDATA` indicates "parsable character data" - an XML-encoded string.
+The special SYSTEM keyword basically means "this URI/file is hosted by the current system", and can be included in both !DOCTYPE and !ENTITY declarations.)

 There are three basic important XML bits here:

 * `!DOCTYPE` defines the document type *and* the root element.
 * `!ELEMENT` defines additional elements (so if I understand this correctly, a !DOCTYPE declaration must contain at least one !ELEMENT with the same name).
-* `!ENTITY` defines entities like `&gt;` — basically shortcuts for other data.
-There seems to be a lot more to XML entities than just this though…
+* `!ENTITY` defines entities like `&gt;` - basically shortcuts for other data.
+There seems to be a lot more to XML entities than just this though...

 Basically, you can think of the bit between the brackets (`[]`) in the DTD as getting slotted into the URI specifying the DTD in the XML !DOCTYPE.
 In fact, we can insert additional document type definitions into the end of a !DOCTYPE statement in this way; combining this with the SYSTEM declaration can allow us to read any files the webserver has access to.